of the Immaculate Heart of Mary

 Affections.
 (When one touches your heart, use your own words.)

-• Jesus, if you are my light, I will not walk in darkness.
+• Purify my desires.
+Then, I will walk in light.

 Resolutions: (Possibly you might want to make your own.)